Suffering PTSD: What It Means After a Car Crash and What You Can Do

 One thing that is not often thought about for car accident victims is post-traumatic stress disorder.
 This is commonly a term coined for soldiers returning from war who have vivid memories of the different things that occurred in their lives.

 For victims of car accidents, the effects can be similar and PTSD is a real thing.
-It’s an emotional issue that some accident victims may experience and it warrants discussion regarding how it happens, how it affects victims, and what individuals can do.
+It’s an emotional issue that some accident victims may experience and it warrants discussion regarding:

 Here are some of the things you need to know: